hiliku/dynamic-hash/README.md

 Generate a dynamic hash with random salt.

 With Dynamic-Hash you can genrate local random salt, encrypt/decrypt and compare values with it.
-The package will generate a random salt object on local file-system and provide simple access and methods to encrypt/decrypt requested data.
+The package will generate a random salt object on local file-system and provide simple access and methods to encrypt/decrypt requested data with Advanced Encryption Standard (AES) of 256 bits.

 ## Instalation
 Using npm: